fmezou/lappdeploy/docs/lappdeploy_user_guide/appfilter.rst

 Description
 -----------
-This script is a `non-public script <Non-public script>`.
-It filters an `applist` file by verifying which applications were installed and if it needed to be updated.
+This script is a :term:`non-public script <Non-public script>`.
+It filters an :term:`applist` file by verifying which applications were installed and if it needed to be updated.
 See `about_usage-syntax` for details about used syntax.

 This script is a `Windows Script`_ one.
 Thus, it must be launched with `cscript`_ command. (e.g. :command:`cscript.exe _appfilter.vbs x64`)